Chad Valley jigsaws

 Nicholas Horner

-for the Dunlop Rubber Company Limited from 1951, or just after, under the collective title of 'Highways and Highwaymen'.
+Dick' Turpin for the Dunlop Rubber Company Limited under the collective title of 'Highways and Highwaymen'.
 Each was contained in a lift-off lid box about 8¼" x 11¼" x 1¼" deep with a yellow base and cream lid.
+Chad Valley were granted a Royal Warrant in 1938 and this is displayed at the top of the box label with the words BY APPOINTMENT TOYMAKERS TO HER MAJESTY THE QUEEN.
+The wording would be amended to 'HM Queen Elizabeth, The Queen Mother' after Princess Elizabeth became Queen in 1952.
 A large coloured guide picture, the same size as the puzzle, was attached to the lid and beneath it were printed the series title, name of the subject, and a tag-line.
 Printed on the side of the lid below the guide picture was a description of the scene depicted in the puzzle which always ended But today, thanks to John Boyd Dunlop's invention of the pneumatic tyre we can travel in safety and comfort past the places that once echoed to the dreaded cry of "Stand and Deliver!" that being the only mention of Dunlop.

 All the puzzles were noted as being of 100 pieces and approximately 9" x 8" in size on the box front, but the actual size of the puzzles did vary slightly as they were still being cut by hand.